-The Graduate Career Management Center at the Broad College of Business is here to provide world-class career coaching and education to Broad MBA and specialty master’s students.
+The Russell Palmer Career Management Center at the Broad College of Business is here to provide world-class career coaching and education to Broad MBA and specialty master’s students.
 Our mission is to help you build a comprehensive strategy that bridges your career goals to your professional reality.

 As a Broad master’s student you will be assigned a career advisor based on your program, professional goals and functional interest to provide support including the following:

 Formats range from lectures and panels by career professionals, to workshops and a for-credit career management class (Full-Time MBA).
 The following topics will be worked on at new student orientation and throughout the school year:

 As a Broad student you have access and support for career fairs that range from small and focused to large and diverse.
 They play an important part in the job search for many students.